 The Citi Double Cash is the most generous no annual fee cash back card for general expenses.
-It has no sign-up bonus, but it earns up to 2% cash back for all purchases.
-As its name implies, you get paid twice.
-You get 1% cash back upon making a purchase and another 1% upon paying your bill.
+It earns up to 2% cash back for all purchases.
+As its name implies, cardholders get paid twice.
+They earn 1% cash back upon making a purchase and another 1% upon paying their bill.
 This principle emphasizes the point of paying in full each month.

-The Double Cash card could also be a complement for the Cash Rewards Card.
+However, Citi is not offering a sign-up bonus for the Double Cash Card.
+That’s because of its high earning rate for all purchases.
+Nonetheless, the Double Cash Card could also be a complement for the Cash Rewards Card.
 You can use the latter for the 3% category and the former for everything else.

 Susan G. Komen Card

 This card is a variant of the BOFA Cash Rewards Card that’s co-branded with the Susan G. Komen Foundation.
 The sign-up bonus, earning, burning, and perks are the same between this version and the regular version.
 However, a small portion of all purchases gets donated to the Komen Foundation.
 This card is an easy way to earn cash back and donate to charity.

 The Bank of America Cash Rewards Card is a fantastic option for cash back lovers and those with BOFA accounts.
 Travelers with unusual expenses will also benefit.

 The earnings become very enticing for those who are part of the BOFA Preferred Rewards Program, especially at higher levels.
 For those who have at least $50,000 saved, invested, or waiting in a retirement or education fund, moving to BOFA and getting this card might pay off big.